StephanGocht/VeriPB/README.rst

 ::

-    git clone git@gitlab.com:miao_research/VeriPB.git
+    git clone git@gitlab.com:MIAOresearch/VeriPB.git
     cd ./VeriPB
     pip3 install --user ./

 Run ``veripb --help`` for help.
-Note that the first call to veripb after installation or update will take a while as it is compiling code.

 Update
 ------

-If installed as described above the tool can be updated with
+If installed as described above the tool can be updated form the VeriPB directory with

 ::